 - Different EHR vendors implement the standard and specifications differently.

-- EHR vendors install, update and configure their system in order to incorporate the standards.
+- EHR vendors install, update and configure their systems in order to incorporate the standards.

 - Lastly, applications are built on top of the health system’s specifications.